 How to keep the family home during bankruptcy

 Individuals usually decide to declare bankruptcy after they have exhausted all other financial options.
 Bankruptcy allows people a fresh financial start, but with a cost.
-To satisfy as many outstanding debts as possible, banks may require an individual to liquidate assets.
+To satisfy as many outstanding debts as possible, banks may require an individual to liquidate assets including a family home.

 When liquidating assets, banks consider any “excessive property” first, evaluating value based on a family’s need.
 Many families may wonder, during these evaluations, will they lose the house?